hilios/moulin_rouge/README.md

       bundle g moulinrouge:install

-It should create the following folder structure:
+This will create the following folder structure:

       root
       | app/